nimaaskarian/goje/README.md

-# tom
+# goje
-a client/server pomodoro timer. all that you fucking need
+an event-based pomodoro timer server that works out of the box, but doesn't sacerfice on nerdy micro optimizations.